thisIsMikeKane/directory-model/README.md

-# directory_model
+# Directory Model
-directory_model is a Python package for both modeling and validating filesystem directory structures based on YAML schema definitions.
-It provides a class-based model for referencing paths, built on Python's Path package and Pydantic for robust data validation.
+`directory_model` is a Python package for both modeling and validating filesystem directory structures based on YAML schema definitions.
+It provides a class-based model for referencing paths, built on Python's Path package and Pydantic.

 ## Installation